[Moving picture of popcorn]

 Weuve's main complaint is that Verhoeven and others involved in the film have made claims that the movie is a fair representation of Heinlein's vision.
 He says it is not, and has the research and the footnotes to back up his views.

 This is an updated review from my original 1997 work.
-I've written this after several lively discussions with my readers and other critics, and after having done some more research into Heinlein's book.
+I've written this after several lively discussions with my readers and other critics, and after having done some more research into Heinlein's book on which this film is based.
 My original review can be seen here.

 Here are some sample quotes from various critics: “In the hands of Verhoeven, the mammoth sci-fi battle flick is one of the most astonishingly bad films ever made, a monument to inept filmmaking on a colossal scale.” -- Edward Johnson-Ott.